Court date postponed for Trump's valet Walt Nauta in the classified documents case

 MIAMI (AP) — A court appearance was postponed Tuesday for a Donald Trump valet who's charged with helping the former president hide classified documents that the Justice Department wanted back.

-A lawyer for the valet, Walt Nauta, told a judge that Nauta had been unable to find a Florida-based attorney and that he was stuck in Newark, New Jersey, and unable to fly down for the arraignment because of a flight that sat for hours on the tarmac before being canceled.
+A lawyer for the valet, Walt Nauta, told a judge that Nauta had been unable to find a Florida-based attorney.
+He also said that Nauta was stuck in Newark, New Jersey, after his scheduled flight down to Florida for the arraignment sat on the tarmac for hours and then was canceled.

 The lawyer, Stanley Woodward, said Nauta expressed his apologies to the court for not being present.